mdbootstrap/adminlte-laravel/README.md

 ## Optional requirements
 * [Laravel menu](https://github.com/spatie/laravel-menu): only used with command adminlte:menu that replaces default adminlte menu with a menu with spatie/laravel-menu support.

+## Laravel 5.7

+Compatible with Laravel 5.7.

 ## Laravel 5.6

 This package works smoothly with Laravel 5.6 with 6.0+ versions.

 ## Laravel 5.5

 This package now use new Laravel 5.5 feature Package Auto Discover.

 ## Laravel 5.4